cf73/ces2021/content/collections/pages/careers.md

             marks:
               -
                 type: bold
-            text: 'If you are interested in learning more about current and future career opportunities at our school, please reach out to our Assistant Director, Lindsey Freedman at Lindsey@Cambridge-Ellis.org'
+            text: 'If you are interested in learning more about current and future career opportunities at our school, please reach out to our Executive Director, Bekah Riley at Bekah@Cambridge-Ellis.org'
     type: text
     enabled: true
   -